 The potential of learning analytics to innovate and shape education are found in the widespread collection and display of the data by online learning environments and other learner activity data collected by many institutions.
 All efforts to date have been built around proprietary standards that reinforce the silos often found in education.
-This makes it nearly impossible for the educator, student or institution to see a truly holistic view what is happening in the teaching and learning environment.
-Not only does each organization need to reinventing the analytics wheel, but the current analytic conditions means the resulting analytics cannot be compared effectively.
+This makes it nearly impossible for the educator, student or institution to see a truly holistic view of what is happening in the teaching and learning environment.
+Not only does each organization need to reinvent the analytics wheel, but the current analytic conditions means the resulting analytics cannot be compared effectively.
 Each organization counts different things in different ways.

 Since many curriculums ask students to work in multiple learning environments, there is a widespread need for data, that can be consolidated for a single view or cross-provider analysis.

 The Caliper Framework will:

 - Establish a means for consistently capturing and presenting measures of learning activity, which will enable more efficient development of learning analytics features in learning environments.